Do colleges prefer one standardized test to another? - Carolyn

 Everyone in my grade is taking test prep courses, some are even getting tutors for the PSAT!
 How do you decide which option is right for you?
 And when is the typical time that you should plan to take the SAT's? - Jason

 From our experience with thousands of students, we believe it is important to prepare for standardized tests, just as a student should for any tests or final exams in school courses.
 Test readiness and test savvy comes as a result of familiarity with a particular test, in this case the SAT or ACT, and lots of practice.
 There is, however, no one best way to prepare as every student has a different style, areas of specific ability, and facility for learning particular subjects.
 You should study the various tests by going to some of the online services or purchasing one or more of the paperback workbooks.
 Reviewing the materials and trying some of the practice exams will give you a pretty good indication of what areas you need to focus your practice on and how much time you are going to need.
+For example, there's are some great free practice tests available online, here at Peterson's, for the SAT, the ACT, and the PSAT.
 It is not essential to take a highly expensive individual or group course if you have the self-discipline and motivation to utilize the outstanding review materials available to you today.

 Begin your review in the junior year for both the first effort at either the SAT or ACT.
 If you take the PSAT in October of your junior year you should do a brief review beforehand to understand the nature of the test.
 Your test results here will be a good indicator of how much you have to do to ready yourself for the real SAT in the spring of junior year.